-The Executive Director, Dean of Student Support, Academy Administrator, along with the Instructional Coach(es), Social Worker, School Nurse/Medical Assistant, and Physical Education Teacher, will be responsible for implementing, maintaining, evaluating, and improving the school's wellness policy in order to create a positive school environment conducive to the physical, social, and emotional wellbeing of students, staff, and parents.
-The Executive Director, Dean of Student Support, and Academy Administrator will work cooperatively with the School Health Advisory Council to develop, revise, implement, and evaluate school-wide wellness practices.
-The Dean of Student Support will be responsible for overseeing the School Health Advisory Council, scheduling meetings of the Council at least twice annually, and reporting Council activities to the Governance Board.
+The Executive Director, Student Support Coordinator, Director of Curriculum and Instruction, along with the Instructional Coach(es), Social Worker, School Nurse/Medical Assistant, and Physical Education Teacher, will be responsible for implementing, maintaining, evaluating, and improving the school's wellness policy in order to create a positive school environment conducive to the physical, social, and emotional wellbeing of students, staff, and parents.
+The Executive Director, Student Support Coordinator, and Director of Curriculum and Instruction will work cooperatively with the School Health Advisory Council to develop, revise, implement, and evaluate school-wide wellness practices.
+The Student Support Coordinator will be responsible for overseeing the School Health Advisory Council, scheduling meetings of the Council at least twice annually, and reporting Council activities to the Governance Board.
 The Instructional Coach(es) will be responsible for the inclusion of the wellness policy in the classroom curriculum and ensuring that the curriculum meets the health education content standards and benchmarks and performance standards, and for reporting information as required in 6.12.6 NMAC to the PED.